-Time is of essence when it comes to fires at home.
-In just two short minutes, a fire can become life-threatening.
-In five minutes, an entire home can be engulfed in flames!
-With that said, it's important for residents and families to become familiar with how fire works, the main causes of home fires, and the various methods for fire safety.
-Fire safety awareness has resulted in a lower number of fire deaths in past years, but the number is still pretty high -- especially considering that residential fires are so preventable.
+It's essential for residents and families to become familiar with how fire spreads, the leading causes of home fires, and various fire safety methods.
+Awareness has resulted in fewer fire deaths in past years, but the number is still pretty high, especially considering that residential fires are preventable.

 Insight from the Experts